purplecandy/kibibyte-mkdocs/docs/blog/posts/another-project-and-another-failed-attempt-at-early-marketting.md

 - If feedback suggests friction, go back and improve the product
 - Then rotate again

-It's not glamorous, but this cycle is what I should’ve followed from day one.
-Live and learn.
+It's not glamorous, but let's see if it works.

 And if you’re reading this, do check out [collector.dev](https://www.collector.dev) — it’s in beta, evolving, and yours to try 🙂